 Marsha Bewersdorf, CFO

-Faculty and staff are strongly encouraged to use existing vendors.
-Established vendors deliver the best overall value to the university based on price, quality, delivery capabilities, past performance, training and financial stability.
-Consolidation of usage drives up the volume, which is what provides an incentive for vendors to offer the best possible price to the university.
+Faculty and Staff are strongly encouraged to utilize existing vendors.
+Established vendors deliver the best overall value to the University based on price, quality, delivery capabilities, past performance, training, and financial stability.
+Consolidation of usage drives up the volume, which is what provides an incentive for vendors to offer the best possible price to the University.

-Procurement Services is responsible for the initial setup and ongoing maintenance of the university's vendor database.
+Procurement Services is responsible for the initial setup and ongoing maintenance of the University's Vendor database.
 Using the information provided in the vendor registration package, they will perform a number of external checks to confirm business compliance both internationally and domestically.
-These checks include a visual compliance report that delivers visual compliance restricted party screening as well as a Taxpayer Identification Number (TIN) match (U.S. companies only), which checks the vendor's employer or personal tax identification number (EIN or SSN) number with IRS records.
+These checks include a Visual Compliance report that delivers a Visual compliance Restricted Party Screening as well as a TIN (Taxpayer Identification Number) match (US companies only), which checks the vendors EIN or SSN (Employer or Personal tax Identification number) number with IRS records.
 The vendor registration package, along with a clear report, allows the vendor to be preferred and entered into Banner.
-The newly created vendor ID will be communicated to the department for use in the creation of a purchase requisition.
+The newly created vendor ID will be communicated to the Department for use in the creation of a Purchase Requisition.

 Procurement Services will regularly review all vendors in Banner and deactivate those vendors that have been inactive for several years.
-Once a vendor is deactivated in Banner, new vendor registration and a current signed W-9 must be completed along with the above processes before being reinstated.
+Once a vendor is deactivated in Banner, a new Vendor Registration and a current signed W9 Form must be completed along with the above processes prior to being reinstated.

 Preferred vendors must have a completed vendor package that has been reviewed and approved by Procurement Services.

-Preferred vendors also include vendors that will not have a vendor package.
+Preferred Vendors also include vendors that will not have a Vendor Packet.
 These include the following: